zachmetcalf/shared-project/docs/notes.md

 ## comments

 {: .note}
-> comments in code adhere to the paradigm in the following commenting examples
+> comments in code adhere to the paradigm in the following commenting examples:

 ```c++
     // <shared> backlog - *description* </shared>